Easy Reach Chiropractic

-It’s normal for joints to stiffen as you age, but if joint pain is affecting your ability to enjoy life, Barbara Adonis, DC, and Heather Previll, PT, DPT, at Easy Care Chiropractic can help.
-At their offices in Lake Worth and Fort Lauderdale, Florida, the team can reduce joint pain through advanced nonsurgical treatments, such as laser therapy.
-To schedule an appointment with the chiropractic team, call Easy Reach Chiropractic or book online now.
+It’s normal for joints to stiffen as you age.
+Still, if joint pain affects your ability to enjoy life, Barbara Adonis, DC, and Heather Previll, PT, DPT, at Easy Reach Chiropractic Physical Therapy & Rehab can help.
+The team can reduce joint pain at their offices in Lake Worth and Fort Lauderdale, Florida, through advanced nonsurgical treatments, such as laser therapy.
+To schedule an appointment with the chiropractic team, call Easy Reach Chiropractic Physical Therapy & Rehab or book online now.

 Joint pain is typically the result of inflammation surrounding the joint.
 When your joints are inflamed, you can experience stiffness and a poor range of motion that impacts your ability to move comfortably.
 That is particularly true when joint pain affects your shoulders or knees.
 Common causes of joint pain include: